 Rural use structures

-It is highly recommended that, if you think your proposed works may be Exempt Development, you contact a Council Building Surveyor or Town Planner to confirm the exemption, or to clarify requirements for your proposal.
+If you think your proposed works may be Exempt Development, it is highly recommened that you contact Councils Building Surveyor or Town Planner to confirm the exemption, or to clarify requirements for your proposal.

 No application form is required.